 I am writing a series of profiles related to the book.
-This is part one of five.
-Part two will examine another famous chronicler.
-Look for “Who was the real Josephus?” coming in May.)
+This is part ii.
+Part iii will examine one case of sex slavery in Auschwitz.
+Look for “A Pipel’s War Story,” coming soon.

 I first wrote to Elie Wiesel in the winter of 2006.
 “This is a book proposal,” I began.
 “I would like to write a biography on you.
 A different kind of biography, perhaps, from the books already published.
 The biography I propose would not be a blow-by-blow accounting of your life….
 I aim to write an intimate portrayal.”